 What other support is available during the Nuffield scholarship period?

 The Board and Executive Secretary of Nuffield Ireland will provide information and advice to new scholars on all aspects of the scheme.
 Induction, briefings, mentoring, report writing and other skills supports are provided to scholars in recent years.
 Previous scholars are a great source of information for potential contacts in particular areas of study or countries that you might like to visit.
 Through membership of Nuffield Ireland you gain contact with previous award recipients throughout the country.

 Are there any other aspects I should consider when undertaking a Nuffield Scholarship?

 Scholars are encouraged to spend between at least ten weeks travelling abroad, including the GFP.
 This may be undertaken in one trip but in the past scholars have found that individual travel taken some months after the GFP are easier to organise with work commitments at home.
-Relief workers and alternative work or home arrangements may need to be organised during these absences abroad.
+The GFP is a continuous 6 weeks global travel programme, which scholars must participate in from beginning to end.
+Relief workers and alternative work or home arrangements will need to be organised during these absences abroad.